fluidity-money/fluidity-app/web/README.md

 ```

 in _this_ folder and it should all be live.
-Things aren't working?
-Run `npm ci` from the root and it should pull all
-the stuff you need from the lockfile.

 ## Package management
 Is it a shared package such as React?
 An npm install in the root should do.